 I’m not really interested in figuring out why Scully is the best, or in trying to explain exactly why what he does is so singular.
 I simply have my own stories about the presence he has been in my life, as does everybody else who listens to and loves him.

 I remember weekends when I was growing up an hour south of Los Angeles, hanging out with my dad in the garage while listening to Vinny on the radio.
-I remember those precious, occasional trips to Dodger Stadium in the 1960s, when so many fans brought transistor radios to
+I remember those precious, occasional trips to Dodger Stadium in the 1960s, when so many fans brought transistor radios to the game that you could hear his stories wherever you were sitting.

 I remember that the Dodgers used to have a marketing man, Danny Goodman, who put together packages of souvenirs aimed at kids.
 You’d send it your $2 – it was always $2, never more – and get back a pennant, a signed photo and whatever else was in Danny’s goodie bag that month.